a-r-t/SER-225-Game-Platformer/docs/GameDetails/game-details.md

 ## How is this game made and how does it work?

-Utilizing the supplied game engine, the game "hooks" on to the engine's game loop through the use of the `ScreenCoordinator` class, and from there the game is directed by the various `Screen` classes (which exist in the `Screens` package).
+Utilizing the supplied game engine, the game code "hooks" on to the engine's game loop through the use of the `ScreenCoordinator` class, and from there the game is directed by the various `Screen` classes (which exist in the `Screens` package).
 The subsections of this document will go over how this game is made and how everything works.